-- The regulations governing the IJB include reference to the entity following appropriate accounting practice, which is the 2019-20 Code.
-This code states that the entity shall prepare accounts on a going concern basis. - The Integration Scheme provides that all overspends shall ultimately be met by the partner bodies.
+- The regulations governing the IJB include reference to the entity following appropriate accounting practice, which is the 2020-21 Code.
+This code states that the entity shall prepare accounts on a going concern basis - The Integration Scheme provides that all overspends shall ultimately be met by the partner bodies.
 Given that the positions of NHS Tayside and Perth and Kinross Council are also going concerns, management believe that the partner bodies have sufficient ability to meet any liability that falls due.

-We consider that the Scottish Government is likely to continue to support NHS Tayside.
+We consider that the Scottish Government is likely to continue to support NHS Tayside due to service users' needs, and the legislation is place to ensure the Tayside region has an NHS health board.
 In light of this position, the strong management of resources and the commitment from the two partner organisations we concur with the going concern basis.